dreamcatcher-tech/network/Inbox/2025-08-04 2249 consensus backups and novations.md

 then having nodes that step in when its offline - these nodes can be warm standby.

 useful in cases where the node is punished for being offline.

+we could make the execution server be a separate computer to the data node, and treat the execution engine as its fallback.